2025 Program

 9:30-11am – Q&A on Alt-Academic Career Paths ft.
 Neil J. Young, Laura Goffman, and Antonio Sotomayor

-Facilitated by Dr. Kathryn Holliday, Randall J. Biallas Professor of Historic Preservation and American Architectural History, Professor of Landscape Architecture and Chair, Graduate Minor in Heritage Studies
+Facilitated by Dr. Kathryn Holliday, Professor of Historic Preservation and American Architectural History, Professor of Landscape Architecture, and Chair for the Graduate Minor in Heritage Studies

 This Q&A will feature keynote speakers, Dr. Neil J. Young and Dr. Laura Goffman, who are passionate about supporting graduate students through the job search process– both in and outside of academia.
 It will also feature Dr. Antonio Sotomayor, associate professor and the Latin American and Caribbean Studies Librarian at the University of Illinois.
 This session will provide a forum to discuss how to prepare for an alternative job search to the traditional academic pathway, and the particular considerations students of women’s and gender studies may have.